-During her tenure, Ms. Krumsiek has established Calvert as a globally recognized leader in the field of sustainable and responsible investing.
-She currently serves as Co-Chair of the United Nations Environment Programme - Finance Initiative, a partnership between the United Nations Environment Programme and 200 financial institutions around the globe mandated to develop and promote the links between sustainability and financial performance.
+During her tenure, Ms. Krumsiek has advanced Calvert's position as a globally recognized leader in the field of sustainable and responsible investing.
+She served as Co-Chair of the United Nations Environment Programme - Finance Initiative for three years ending in 2012.
+UNEP FI is a partnership between the United Nations Environment Programme and 200 financial institutions around the globe mandated to develop and promote the links between sustainability and financial performance.

-As head of Calvert, she has successfully advocated on issues relating to the advancement of women in business.
+As head of Calvert, she has successfully advocated on issues relating to the advancement of women in business including efforts to increase the representation of women on corporate boards.
 Under her leadership, the Calvert Women's Principles were created in 2004, marking the first global code of corporate conduct focusing exclusively on empowering, advancing, and investing in women worldwide.
 The Principles have since become the basis for the Gender Equality Principles, an initiative of the City of San Francisco Department on the Status of Women, and the Women's Empowerment Principles which is a collaborative effort between UNIFEM and the UN Global Compact.
 For this work, in 2010, she received the CEDAW Women's Human Rights Award.

 Ms. Krumsiek currently serves on several private and non-profit boards.
-She is a Board member of Pepco Holdings, Inc., Chair of the Board of the Eugene and Agnes E. Meyer Foundation, a Trustee of the Federal City Council, and on the Board of the Girl Scouts USA.
+She is a Board member of Pepco Holdings, Inc., the Eugene and Agnes E. Meyer Foundation, Calvert Foundation and Girl Scouts USA.
+Currently, she serves on the Executive Committee of the Federal City Council.
 She is a former Chair of the Greater Washington Board of Trade.

 Graduating Phi Beta Kappa with honors from Douglass College, Rutgers University, Ms. Krumsiek received a Bachelor's degree in mathematics.
-She received a Master's degree in mathematics from the Courant Institute of Mathematical Sciences, New York University.
+She received an MS in mathematics from New York University.
 In May 2002, Georgetown University awarded Ms. Krumsiek the Degree of Doctor of Humane Letters, Honoris Causa, citing her work in advancing the critical dialogue regarding the role of business in society.
 In May 2012, American University awarded her the Degree of Doctor of Laws, Honoris Causa.

-Ms. Krumsiek, a native New Yorker, resides in Washington, DC with her husband, Bart Leonard.
+Ms. Krumsiek, a native New Yorker, resides in Washington, DC with her husband, Bart Leonard, and their two daughters.

 Karen Becker, Chief Compliance Officer – Funds, and Senior Vice President, Calvert Investments, Inc.